cristibalan/braid/development.md

 you won't be able to use its static type checking and code navigation functionality.
 However, `sorbet-runtime` works the same way on all operating systems (when Braid is configured to use it as described above).

+## Matt's checklist for validating a change to Braid

+This is not an official policy at this point, but I thought I would go ahead and make it public in case anyone else wants to use it.

+TODO: Running all these steps is a big hassle.
+Automate it better?

+- `bundle exec rake` in my regular development environment on Linux: runs the test suite with the real Sorbet runtime, plus type checking and packaging.

+- `BRAID_USE_SORBET_RUNTIME=0 bundle exec rake spec` to catch missing functionality in the fake Sorbet runtime.

+- `bundle exec rake spec` with the oldest version of Git that Braid claims to support (`REQUIRED_GIT_VERSION`) added to `$PATH`.

+- `bundle exec rake spec` with Git built from the upstream `next` branch added to `$PATH`.
+This helps catch upcoming incompatibilities a little sooner.

+- `bundle exec rake spec` in my Windows VM.

+- Ask Peter to test on macOS as desired.